autocore-ai/AutowareAuto/docs/installation/installation-ade.md

 Follow the [install](https://ade-cli.readthedocs.io/en/latest/install.html) instructions, which are reproduced here for convenience:

-1. Verify that the requirements [listed here](https://ade-cli.readthedocs.io/en/latest/install.html#requirements) are fulfilled
+1. Verify that the requirements [listed here](https://ade-cli.readthedocs.io/en/latest/install.html#requirements) are fulfilled.
+In particular, if docker was not used before, one may need to go through the [docker post-install steps](https://docs.docker.com/engine/install/linux-postinstall/).
-2. Download the statically-linked binary from the [Releases](https://gitlab.com/ApexAI/ade-cli/-/releases) page of the `ade-cli` project
+2. Download the latest statically-linked binary for your platform from the [Releases](https://gitlab.com/ApexAI/ade-cli/-/releases) page of the `ade-cli` project
-3. Name the binary `ade` and install it in your `PATH` (on Ubuntu, `/usr/local/bin` is recommended)
+3. Name the binary `ade` and install it in `PATH`.
+On Ubuntu, `/usr/local/bin` is recommended for system-wide installation, otherwise choose e.g. `~/.local/bin` for a local installation that doesn't require `sudo` rights.
 4. Make the binary executable: `chmod +x ade`
 5. Check that it is installed: